 Hoi An Day 3 :: Even more food 😁

 Wanted to catch the sunrise but was too tired.
 Jumped out of bed around 7:30 AM to go to Banh My Phuong.
 It’s famous because of Anthony Bourdain.
 We borrowed bikes from our Airbnb for a nice morning ride to breakfast.
-The nice ride turned into trying to not hit anyone and not get hit #schoolgirlspeed
+The nice ride turned into trying to not run anyone over and not get run over. #schoolgirlspeed

 There were already many photographers out taking pictures and doing photoshoots.
-It’s such a photographic little town.
+It’s such a photogenic little town.

 We expected a really long line at Banh Mi Phuong but to our surprise, no one!
 It comes in waves though.
 We sat across the street with our bikes eating when a line started to form.